ryanantonydunn/nextjs-starter/README.md

 ```
 - src
 +-- styles (global styles available to all components)
-  +-- _variables.scss
-  +-- globals.scss
+  +-- globals.css
 +-- components
   +-- atoms (small re-usable components)
     +-- button
       +-- index.tsx (the react component)
-      +-- index.module.scss (the css module for the component, co-located alongside the component)
+      +-- index.module.css (the css module for the component, co-located alongside the component)
       +-- index.test.tsx (the testing library test, also co-located)
       +-- index.stories.tsx (storybook stories, also co-located)
   +-- molecules (larger re-usable components that may contain atoms)